User Manual – Durst

 1. Navigate to Automation > Automation Variables.

-2. Click on Add [73].
+2. Click Add [73].

-3. In the now opened dialog Add Automation Variable, select the desired type [74] for your Automation Variable – e.g., Impose Template for the Nesting Impose mode.
+3. In the now opened dialog Add Automation Variable, select the desired Type [74] for your Automation Variable – e.g., Impose Template for the Nesting Impose mode.

 • ID (Primary Key)